 - a.
-For Solvency II, subordinated loans were valued by discounting payments of interest and capital at riskfree interest rates.
-The basis differs from that used in the statutory accounts, which valued subordinated liabilities at nominal value. - b.
+Until 2023 statutory accounts, for Solvency II, subordinated loans were valued by discounting payments of interest and capital at risk-free interest rates.
+The basis differs from that used in the statutory accounts, which valued subordinated liabilities at nominal value.
+Taking into account the end of the transitional period for the admissibility of the subordinated loans as Own Funds under Solvency II and in accordance with the CAA approval received in 2023, we have proceeded to the reimbursement of the subordinated loan to OLH at the end of 2024.
+This Therefore, there is no longer any valuation of subordinated loan in the balance sheet. - b.
 Provisions for other risks and charges include the provisions for taxation and the other provisions.